Some questions I ask:

 Why I study this topic:

-In their devastation and spectacle, disasters are potentially catalytic events, providing opportunities for learning, building, and creation.
+Disasters are potentially catalytic events, providing opportunities for learning, building, and creation.
 However, this potential is only fully realized if reconstruction and reform are oriented towards the next disaster: learning from the mistakes of the past, then going one step further to address the vulnerability of the present and the unpredictability of the future.

 Scholars of hazards and disasters frequently note that society tends to prepare for the last disaster, rather than the next one.
 This reflects a cognitive bias to make assumptions about risk on the basis of previous experiences rather than the likely future – which poses enormous challenges for the policy-making community.